2025 Singaporean general election: People's Action Party

-Addressing Singh's criticisms that labour MPs had ignored a controversial deal to sell 51% of NTUC Income to Allianz that was scrapped after public outrage, Ng Chee Meng, secretary-general of the National Trades Union Congress (NTUC) and PAP candidate for Jalan Kayu SMC, stated on 27 April that the deal was made "in good faith" and had been considered "reasonable" as it was intended to strengthen Income and safefguard the interests of policyholders.
-In light of public concerns, Ng said he had initiated a review within NTUC Enterprise and pledged that the organisation would "do better".
-Chan Chun Sing, a former secretary-general of NTUC, also defended labour MPs against WP criticisms, stating that they "[worked] quietly behind the scenes" to represent workers and raise diverse issues in Parliament.
-He rejected Singh's claim that NTUC served as a "trampoline" for losing PAP candidates and instead emphasised that voters should assess parties based on their ability to deliver jobs, wages, and price stability, and whether their proposals were realistic and financially sustainable.
-On 28 April, former NTUC Income Insurance CEO Tan Suee Chieh published an open letter calling for Gan Kim Yong to provide full disclosure regarding his role in the deal; the letter became viral across various social media platforms.
-In his Labour Day speech on 1 May, Wong expressed gratitude to union workers, while also cautioning against voting out key ministers and urging voters to judge the PAP fairly.
-Separately, Ng reflected on his experiences over the five years between the two elections during his opening remarks.
-At the PAP's final rallies, Wong, while visiting the secondary schools of North Vista and Yusof Ishak to support the PAP teams for the GRCs of Sengkang and Punggol, reiterated a point that the government Singaporeans wanted, and not the number of seats the PAP won, mattered in the election.
+Addressing Pritam Singh regarding WP criticisms that labour (NTUC-affiliated) MPs had ignored the deal to sell 51% of Income Insurance to Allianz, Ng Chee Meng, NTUC secretary-general and PAP candidate for Jalan Kayu SMC, stated on 27 April that the deal was made "in good faith" and considered "reasonable" as it would have strengthened Income and safeguarded the interests of policyholders.
+In light of public concerns, Ng stated that he had initiated an internal review within NTUC Enterprise and pledged that the organisation would "do better".
+Chan Chun Sing, a former secretary-general of NTUC, also defended labour MPs against WP criticisms, stating that they were working to represent workers and raise "diverse" issues in Parliament.
+He rejected Singh's claim that NTUC served as a "trampoline" for losing PAP candidates, instead emphasising that voters assessed parties based on their ability to deliver jobs, wages, and price stability, and whether their proposals were realistic and financially sustainable.
+In a speech on 1 May, Wong expressed gratitude to union workers while warning against voting out key ministers and urging voters to judge the PAP fairly.

-The PAP spent S$9.4 million in their campaign.
-According to PAP activists interviewed on CNA Today, their campaign strategy involved prioritising resources in the eastern and north-eastern electoral hotspots, avoiding personal attacks in favor of policy discussions, and leveraging incumbency strengths by emphasising constituency-level achievements.
-Felix Tan of NTU described Wong's first election campaign as "rather safe".
-Although his speeches lacked the gravitas of past leaders, Tan noted that Wong successfully highlighted the PAP's handling of the pandemic and its record on economic management.
-Elsewhere, several Reddit users began to question about PAP's campaigning strategies and criticized some of the teams for not campaigning hard in both safe and battleground constituencies.
-As of early May 2025, a man was under police investigation for leading two individuals under 16 to distribute PAP flyers in Punggol GRC, an action prohibited under Singaporean law.
+The PAP spent $9.4 million in its campaign.
+When interviewed on CNA Today, PAP activists stated that their campaign strategy involved prioritising resources in the eastern and north-eastern electoral hotspots, avoiding personal attacks in favour of policy discussions and leveraging incumbency strengths by emphasising constituency-level achievements.
+Felix Tan described Wong's first election campaign as "rather safe".
+While characterising the prime minister's speeches as lacking the gravitas of past leaders, he noted that Wong successfully highlighted the PAP's handling of the pandemic and its record on economic management.